legal resources necessary to hold negligent facilities accountable.

 South Carolina Nursing Home Abuse & Negligence Awards

 Our nursing home neglect attorneys have compiled data from settlements and jury verdicts across South Carolina to give you an idea as to how cases are valued.
 Learn more about these cases here.

 - South Carolina Nursing Home Inadequate Care Settlements and Verdicts

 - South Carolina Nursing Home Medical Error Settlements and Verdicts

 If you believe your loved one is being abused or neglected in a South Carolina nursing home, you are advised to contact the state Long Term Care Ombudsman at 1-800-868-9095.

 Other state services available for elderly citizens at risk for abuse:

-* Similar results not guaranteed.
-Each case must be evaluated on its own facts.
+* Similar results are not guaranteed.
+Each case must be evaluated on unique facts.